-The Old Provincial Capitol was constructed in 1860 to house the tribunal and garrison of the Spanish forces there.
+The Old Provincial Capitol was constructed in 1860 to house the tribunal and garrison of the Spanish forces.
 Construction materials included coral stones, lime, bricks, roofing tiles and banaba beams.
 In October 2013, the devastating earthquake struck.
-Damaged was severe, not only to several heritage churches of the province but also this one.
+Damage was severe, not only to several heritage churches of the province but also this one.
 The National Museum has retrofitted the building and adaptively reused the heritage structure as the new museum in 2018.

 The new National Museum Bohol

 As far as I can remember, the National Museum had always had a presence in Bohol and visited it once.
 The museum and its artefacts used to occupy the small Escuela de Ninas together with the City Library.
 It’s another Spanish colonial era structure just beside the present one.
 The exhibition was limited and in a cramped space.
 And I just visited there out of curiosity.

 The museum’s new regional home, on the other hand, is stunning.
 It has generous exhibition space.
 It’s grand, regal and steeped in history.
 When I was there for a magazine photo assignment, there were three exhibitions at its galleries.